Creating a Kubernetes cluster

 You will notice several rounded boxes on that pane, each for defining, configuring, and instantiating a different Cleura Cloud object.
 Go ahead and click the Magnum Cluster box.
 A new vertical pane titled Create a Magnum Cluster slides over.
 At the top, type in a name for the new cluster and select one of the available regions.

-The cluster creation process begins and takes some time to complete.
+When the cluster creation process begins, please keep in mind that it takes some time to complete.
 While waiting, bring the vertical pane on the left-hand side of the Cleura Cloud Management Panel in full view, select Magnum → Clusters, and in the main pane, take a look at the creation progress.
-You can tell when the whole process is complete by the icon at the left of the cluster row, or by the text in the Status column.
+You can tell when the whole process is complete by the animated icon at the left of the cluster row.

 A simple, general command for creating a new Kubernetes cluster with Magnum looks like this: